 Peer support groups for parents of young children with disabilities - establishment

 From 1 July 2006 the Government will provide $9.0 million over four years to fund new peer support groups specifically aimed at parents of young children with disabilities.
-The programme will benefit over 2,500 families annually, who will participate in over 300 parent support groups nationally.
+The program will benefit over 2,500 families annually, who will participate in over 300 parent support groups nationally.

 Parents of young children with disabilities are at significant risk of isolation and are often socially disconnected from family and friends due to the intensity of their caring role.